Human-Connection/Human-Connection/README.md

 5. Now check if you can connect to the cluster and if its your newly created one by running: `kubectl get nodes`

-If you got the steps right above and see your nodes you can precede.
+If you got the steps right above and see your nodes you can continue.

 First, install kubernetes dashboard:
 ```sh